-We've written many times on this website about the various medical, dietary and holistic benefits of CBD use.
-We have covered it's uses for things like anxiety and insomnia, management of chronic pain, and even apparent mitigation of seizure disorders and some forms of cancer.
+We've written many times about the various potential medical, dietary and holistic benefits of CBD use.
+We have covered its uses for things like anxiety and insomnia, management of chronic pain, and even apparent mitigation of seizure disorders and some forms of cancer.

 Of course, the efficacy of a CBD product depends largely on factors such as the source of the compound (hemp vs. cannabis) and the method by which it is extracted from the plant matter (Co2 extraction vs methane etc.)

 Isolate CBD (at least the kind that is legal in all 50 states and can be found at your local drugstore these days) is extracted from industrial hemp which contains no THC.
-It must have less than .03% of detectable THC in order to be old as a health supplement (i.e. to be legal).
+It must have less than .03% of detectable THC in order to be sold as a health supplement.

 Meanwhile, hemp seed oil is just that- an oil produced by compression of the seeds of the hemp plant.
 It is not made from cannabis seeds and contains no significant levels of THC.

 So then, what is hemp seed oil good for?

 Hemp seed oil is consumed for its dietary benefits, of which there are many.
 Because hemp seed oil contains as much as 85% essential fatty acids and a 6-to-1 ration of omega 6 fatty acid to omega 3 fatty acid, it is very helpful for brain and eye function.

 These benefits are often sought by pregnant women because the fatty acids are also helpful in these areas of a developing fetus.
 These acids also promote cardiovascular health, as well as having a cosmetic benefit in the strengthening of hair and nails.